InnoJanu/OCR-Automation-with-Robocorp/README.md

  ```

 ## Run in VS Code
-To run the project there are two parts you need to run.
+To run the project, there are two parts you need to run.
 1. First run the "Get Invoice Data" task.
 2. Then run the "Generate Excel" task.